instructure/canvas-lms/doc/templates/rest/authentication.md

 *This authentication approach is deprecated*

 You can use HTTP Basic Auth to authenticate with any username/password combination.
-Note that all requests will need the Authentication header, not just the first request.
+Note that all requests will need the Authorization header, not just the first request.
 All API requests using Basic Auth will need to include an API key (developer key) as well.
 Most API calls will only return data that is visible to the authenticated user.
 For example, to